sousarbarb/inesctec_mrdt_hangfa_discovery_q2/docs/content/sbc/dev.md

 5. Select _Edit profile_
 6. On the left sidebar, select _SSH Keys_
 7. Select _Add new key_
+8. Verify that you can connect

+    ```sh
+    ssh -T git@gitlab.inesctec.pt
+    ```

 More information in
 [https://docs.gitlab.com/user/ssh/](https://docs.gitlab.com/user/ssh/).

+!!!
+Tip

+    In order to avoid setting up the `~/.ssh/config` file, you can use the same SSH key for different Git servers.